Immortal Game: Overview

 In this game, Anderssen won despite sacrificing a bishop (on move 11), both rooks (starting on move 18), and the queen (on move 22) to produce checkmate against Kieseritzky, who lost only three pawns.
 Anderssen later demonstrated the same kind of approach in the Evergreen Game.

 Some published versions of the game have errors, as described in the annotations below.

 Publication

 Shortly after the game was played, Kieseritzky is believed to have telegraphed a report of the game to La Régence, a French chess journal which he helped to edit.
 The game was reported in an 1851 issue of the journal, with the piece attributed to Kieseritzky himself.
 La Régence used an "obscure" and prototypical form of algebraic notation to record chess games.
-Pawns were denoted using lower-case letters indicating their starting files (a-h), while pieces were denoted using upper case letters to indicate same (A-H).
+Pawns were denoted using lowercase letters indicating their starting files (a–h), while pieces were denoted using uppercase letters to indicate same (A–H).
 Squares were described beginning with their rank, then file, e.g. the square "e4" was instead described as "45".

 The game has been republished many times, often with inconsistencies about the order of moves.